 Students are encouraged to deliver guest lectures and lead discussions on Child Life or other Human Development and Family Science topics.
-Previously students have presented at the GAEYC conference.
+Previously students have presented at the GAEYC and Florida Association of Child Life Professionals (FACLP) conferences.
 Participating in presentations, trainings, and conferences allows students to share knowledge, practice presentation style, and develop leadership skills.